Where is the body's own defence system actually located? It is now scientifically proven that the immune system is largely [...]

-Crohn's disease is a bowel disease that causes severe inflammation, especially in the intestinal mucosa.
+Crohn’s disease is a bowel disease that causes severe inflammation, especially in the intestinal mucosa.
 But usually not only the intestine is affected: Inflammation can occur in the entire digestive tract, from the mouth to the anus.
 The complaints are very individual for each person affected.
-This is only one reason why it usually takes a long time for a doctor to diagnose Crohn's disease.
+This is only one reason why it usually takes a long time for a doctor to give a Crohn’s disease diagnosis.

 Crohn’s disease often occurs for the first time between the ages of 15 and 40.
 Especially if the symptoms recur over a longer period of time, the suspicion of a chronic inflammatory bowel disease becomes stronger at some point.

 Crohn’s disease: Diagnosis is a process

 The disease cannot be identified from the typical symptoms of Crohn’s disease alone – because the symptoms also apply to other clinical pictures.
 If Crohn’s disease is suspected, the diagnosis involves several tests and detailed examinations.

 A precise differentiation from other diseases, such as ulcerative colitis, is important for further therapeutic measures.
 And even if Crohn’s disease has been diagnosed, tests help the doctor to determine how far the disease has progressed.